What Is Affirm? Is Affirm Safe to Use?

 What Is Affirm’s Credit Limit, and Are There Hidden Fees?

-Affirm does not offer revolving credit limits.
+The company does not offer revolving credit limits.
 Affirm reviews each loan application separately, even if you’re a returning customer.
+Each time you request to purchase through Affirm credit, it’s one loan with its own payment term and interest rate.

 As noted in many Affirm.com reviews, Affirm is completely upfront about the fees that they charge.
 There are no late fees or early repayment penalties.
 The APR is the only fee that you pay, and they tell you at the beginning of the process exactly how much you’ll pay for your loan.